Notes for authors

 This section contains details of meetings of scientific societies, congresses, summer schools etc. that are of interest.
 Contributions should be sent to the Editorial Office in Chester.

-Full details of the submission procedure can be found at http://journals.iucr.org/s/services/submitbdy.html .
+Articles should be submitted at http://journals.iucr.org/s/services/submit.html .
 Full instructions for submitting an article and details of the files required are given at http://journals.iucr.org/s/services/submitinstructions.html .
 Authors are encouraged to use the templates available from http://journals.iucr.org/s/services/helpsubmit.html .

 The contact author must provide an e-mail address for all editorial communications and despatch of proofs and electronic reprints.